YoloHanSolo/MM-Mag-2021-22-ACG-Transfer-Function-Design-Gallery/README.md

 # Transfer Function Design Gallery

-This project is part of course Advanced Computer Grpahics, Faculty of Computer and Information Science of the University of Ljubljana, May 2022.
+This project is part of course Advanced Computer Graphics, Faculty of Computer and Information Science of the University of Ljubljana, May 2022.

 Author: Jan Pelicon